Formalizing the Safety, Security, and Functional Properties of Agentic AI Systems: Introduction

-\begin{enumerate} \item \textbf{Host Agent (HA) Model:} This model formalizes the top-level entity that interacts with the user.
-The HA is responsible for accepting user tasks, decomposing them into structured subtasks, and orchestrating execution by leveraging external entities (agents via A2A and tools via MCP).
+\begin{enumerate} \item The \textbf{Host Agent Model} formalizes the top-level entity that interacts with the user.
+It is responsible for accepting user tasks, decomposing them into structured subtasks, and orchestrating execution via external entities (agents via A2A, tools via MCP).
 It acts as both a controller and a monitor, ensuring safe delegation and state consistency throughout the task lifecycle.

-\item \textbf{Task Lifecycle Model:} This model formalizes the dynamic structure of task management, detailing the states and transitions an individual sub-task undergoes from its origin to its completion or failure.
+\item The \textbf{Task Lifecycle Model} formalizes the dynamic structure of task management, detailing states and transitions a sub-task undergoes from its origin to its completion or failure.
 It provides the fine-grained execution logic necessary for dependency management and resilient error handling. \end{enumerate}

 These models are the foundational structure that enables formal verification.
-Specifically, they capture the discrete states and transitions of the entire coordination process and provide the necessary semantic framework (state space) to express the formal safety, security, and functional requirements.
+They capture discrete states and transitions of the entire coordination process and provide the necessary semantic framework (state space) to express the formal safety, security, and functional requirements.
 This unified perspective is required to rigorously reason about execution behavior, uncover coordination edge cases, and verify properties critical to real-world deployments.

 We categorize the formal properties defined within this framework as liveness, safety, completeness, and fairness, which are essential for verifiable system assurance.
-For instance, a \emph{safety} property guarantees that the transaction agent will not execute an investment before the planning agent has successfully calculated the risk, thus it prevents inconsistent state or premature execution.
+For instance, a \emph{safety} property guarantees that the transaction agent will not execute an investment before the planning agent has successfully calculated the risk, preventing inconsistent state or premature execution.
 Conversely, a \emph{liveness} property ensures that once a user submits a request, a final response is eventually returned.
-This prevents the financial planning task from entering a permanent deadlock or starvation state.
+This prevents a task from entering a permanent deadlock or starvation state.